Call Us: 1-903-873-2242 Wills Point • Edgewood

 To the strongest man the world has ever known….
 Goodbye….
 We love you Boogie.

-in memory of Thomas Eirvin Sumpter, Jr. ., please visit our floral store.
+To send flowers to the family or plant a tree in memory of Thomas Eirvin Sumpter, Jr. ., please visit our floral store.